1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Tips for Traveling With IBS

-If you're one of the nearly 60 million Americans living with irritable bowel syndrome (IBS), you're likely all too familiar with the anxiety that sets in at the thought of traveling.
+Unless you happen to be one of the almost 60 million Americans with irritable bowel syndrome (IBS), you must be quite well aware of the anxiety that immediately crops in at the very thought of traveling.

 Texas Medical Board